mehdi-fathi/eloquent-filter/README.md

 }
 ```

-Note that fields of query string be same methods of trait.Use trait in your model:
+-**Note** that fields of query string be same methods of trait.
+Use trait in your model:

 ```
 /users/list?username_like=a